Low-Complexity Decoder for Overloaded Uniquely Decodable Synchronous CDMA: Introduction

-Recently, in \cite{ming2016}, a class of antipodal code sequences, which hierarchically possess cross-correlation, for overloaded CDM systems with simplified two-stage ML detection has been proposed.
-In addition to that other overloaded matrices over the ternary alphabet is introduced in \cite{Marvasti2012} with fast logical decoder, which requires a few comparisons.
-Similarly, in \cite{Marvasti2016} the authors propose overloaded code sets over the ternary alphabet that has twin tree structured cross-correlation hierarchy with a simple multi-stage detection.
-Yet another construction of ternary codes that has $K$ greater than those proposed in \cite{Marvasti2012} and \cite{Marvasti2016} with a very fast decoder is proposed in \cite{michel22017}.
-The primary reason for such low complexity decoders is that the code sets are constructed with a certain criteria, which entails lowering the maximum number of vectors $K < K_{max}$, as shown in Table III.
+For noisy channels, recently in \cite{ming2016}, a class of antipodal code sequences, for overloaded CDM systems with simplified two-stage maximum-likelihood (\acs{ML}) detection, has been proposed.
+In addition to that, other overloaded matrices over the ternary alphabet are introduced in \cite{Marvasti2012} with a low-complexity decoding algorithm.
+Similarly, in \cite{Marvasti2016} the authors propose overloaded code sets over the ternary alphabet that has a twin tree structured cross-correlation hierarchy that can be decoded with a simple multi-stage detector.
+Yet another construction of ternary codes that increases the number of columns, $K$, of UD codes for a such length compared to those proposed in \cite{Marvasti2012} and \cite{Marvasti2016} with a low-complexity polynomial time decoder is proposed in \cite{michel2018}.
+The primary reason for such low-complexity decoders is that the code sets are constructed with a certain criteria, which entails lowering the maximum number of users $K < K_{\rm{max}}$, as shown in Table \ref{table:ternary}.